vedantgattani/DEWPAT/README.md

 - **Greyscale**: passing `--greyscale human` will convert the image to greyscale via channel weightings based on human perceptual weightings, while `--greyscale avg` will use uniform weights (average over channels).
 Important: note that the determinant of the covariance becomes degenerate (singular) for a scalar image (since the channels have no covariance in this case); therefore *trace* rather than *determinant* is taken in those cases.

+- **Resizing**: for instance, passing `--resize 0.5` halves the dimensions of the input image for all complexities.
+Note that passing `--resize` overrides the value for `--emd_downscaling`, which applies only to the pairwise Wasserstein metric.

 #### Examples

 - Compute all the complexity measures for a single input image, as well as visualizing the contributions of each pixel for the local pixelwise entropy measure: